 Likewise, the longer you’re away from your computer the more impatient your clients will grow.
 It won’t take long for them to find a new freelancer to take on their projects.

 So then not only do you make less money in the short term, you start killing your long-term source of income too.

 I keep on top of this by keeping some regular hours.
 Every morning I spend 4 hours working.

 I’ll visit a cafe and spend a couple of hours working over coffee, then return to my hostel, hotel or Airbnb to work for another two.

-The key is to remember you’re travelling for the long term.
-There will be plenty of hostel dinners, beach parties and exciting events to attend.
+The key is to remember you’re traveling for the long term.
+There will be plenty of hostel dinners, beach parties, and exciting events to attend.